rexlx/threatco/README.md

 ## backup and restore

-backup and restore is limited to the postgresql database type at this time. it is recommneded that you encrypt your backup as the users api keys are not hashed.
+backup and restore is limited to the postgresql database type at this time.

 - user must be *admin* to call the /backup endpoint.
 - backup calls are logged to your configured logger for auditing purposes